jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 When writing code, we often want to repeat the same action.
 Using loops, we can reduce redundancy in our code - that is, we can avoid writing the same code multiple times.

 An example to visualize a loop is looking at multiplication of integers as repeated addition.
-The repeated addition of the integer 4  added together five times, 4 + 4 + 4 + 4 + 4, is equal to 4 * 5.
+The repeated addition of the integer 4 added together five times, 4 + 4 + 4 + 4 + 4, is equal to 4\*5.

-we reduced the redundancy in the expression 4*5 by using a different operation to express the same overall expression.
+We reduced the redundancy in the expression 4 + 4 + 4 + 4 + 4 by using a different operation, \*, to express the same overall expression.

 We can use loops to solve a similar task.
 The following would leave the variable ``||variables:output||`` with the same output as the expressions above